Higher order expansion for the probabilistic local well-posedness theory for a cubic nonlinear Schr\"odinger equation: Introduction

 \subsubsection{NLS on the torus}

 The effect of randomization of the initial condition on improving local (or global) well-posedness was pioneered by Bourgain in the context of the cubic NLS on the torus \(\mbb{T}^{d}\).
 He established almost-sure local well-posedness of \eqref{eq:NLS-deterministic} on \(\mbb{T}^1\) (\cite{bourgainPeriodicNonlinearSchrodinger1994}) and on \(\mbb{T}^{2}\) (\cite{bourgainInvariantMeasuresDefocusing1996}).
 The introduction of randomized initial conditions was related to constructing a Gibbs measure: a probability measure on \(H^{S}_{x}(\R^{d})\), for appropriate $S$, which is invariant under the flow of the equation.
-Bourgain used alomst-sure local-well posedness and this invariance of the Gibbs measure, due in turn to the Hamiltonian structure, to obtain almost-sure global well-posedness of the cubic NLS.
-The Gibbs measure is supported on spaces \(H^{S}_{x}(\R^{d})\) with the a regularity \(S<S_{\mrm{Gibbs}}\eqd1-\frac{d}{2}\), and therefore it is essential to understand the equation with very rough, random initial conditions.
+Bourgain used almost-sure local well-posedness and the invariance of the Gibbs measure to obtain almost-sure global well-posedness of the cubic NLS.
+The Gibbs measure is supported on spaces \(H^{S}_{x}(\TT^{d})\) with regularity \(S<S_{\mrm{Gibbs}}\eqd1-\frac{d}{2}\), and therefore it is essential to understand the equation with very rough, random initial conditions.
 Recently, Deng, Nahmod and Yue in \cite{dengInvariantGibbsMeasures2019} extended the result \cite{bourgainInvariantMeasuresDefocusing1996} for \(\mbb{T}^{2}\) to arbitrary odd power nonlinearities.
 In \cite{dengRandomTensorsPropagation2022}, the same authors introduced the theory of random tensors, which allowed for the proof of the almost-sure local well-posedness for \(d\geq3\) up to a natural probabilistic regularity threshold \(\xs_{\mrm{pr}}=-\frac{1}{2}\) for the cubic NLS.
 The problem of almost-sure global existence in low regularity essentially remains open in \(d\geq3\) with particular interest in the dimension \(d=3\), where the probabilistic scaling \(\xs_{\mrm{pr}}=-\frac{1}{2}\) coincides with the regularity threshold \(S_{\mrm{Gibbs}}\eqd1-\frac{d}{2}\) of the Gibbs measure.
 Later the problem was solved in \cite{bringmannInvariantGibbsMeasures2022} for the wave equation with \(d=3\).

 Bourgain's techniques from \cite{bourgainPeriodicNonlinearSchrodinger1994, bourgainInvariantMeasuresDefocusing1996} were later used to study other equations on compact domains, such as the cubic wave equation \cite{burqInvariantMeasureThree2010}, or the Hartree NLS equation \cite{bourgainInvariantMeasuresGrossPiatevskii1997} (see also \cite{lebowitzStatisticalMechanicsNonlinear1988,syAlmostSureGlobal2021,dengInvariantGibbsMeasure2021,burqRandomDataCauchy2008} for other results in this direction).
 For a more detailed survey of the known results for the nonlinear Schrödinger equation on compact domains, we direct the interested reader to \cite{nahmodNonlinearSchrodingerEquation2015}.
 We refer to \cite{kenigWorkJeanBourgain2020} for an overview of Bourgain's seminal contributions to the study of dispersive PDEs.